earthobservatory/azure-scripts/README.md

 # HySDS/Azure scripts

-This repository contains scripts meant to automate and ease the deployment and oepration of a HySDS cluster with ARIA, with a focus on deployment in the Microsoft Azure cloud IaaS.
+This repository contains scripts meant to automate and ease the deployment and operation of a HySDS cluster with ARIA, with a focus on deployment in the Microsoft Azure cloud IaaS.

 The deployment scripts are written in Terraform's HCL and standard `sh` shell script respectively in `terraform/` and `shell/`, and are meant to be run on the client side.
 However, these deployment scripts are not perfect and there may be issues encountered during deployment due to issues like bad connectivity and so on.
 These scripts do not perform any input sanitisation either, so care must be taken during data entry.